-The Contractor shall provide the following quality control tests at the number and frequency described herein.
-On-site testing technicians and testing laboratories shall be WABO-certified.
+The Contractor shall be responsible for the coordination and scheduling of a certified independent testing laboratory employed by the Owner to provide the following quality control tests at the number and frequency described herein.
 The precise location of the tests shall be designated by the Engineer.
 The Contractor shall cooperate with laboratory personnel employed to conduct the density testing, sampling of material(s), and special inspections.
 The Contractor shall provide safe access within the work site for laboratory personnel such that density testing and visual inspection can be performed.
 The Contractor shall provide samples of materials to be tested in the quantities required and herein specified to the appropriate laboratory personnel.
 The Contractor shall furnish all labor, equipment, tools, and materials necessary to obtain and deliver samples as herein designated.
-They shall also provide and repair any test holes required in order to facilitate the testing and sampling and to provide for the testing laboratory's exclusive use for storage and curing of test samples until removed to the laboratory.
+He shall also provide and repair any test holes required in order to facilitate the testing and sampling and to provide for the testing laboratory's exclusive use for storage and curing of test samples until removed to the laboratory.